Is Selenomethionine The Best Type of Selenium?

 But let me just remind you of a couple of key points:

-They power the production of important anti-oxidants such as the master antioxidant glutathione.
+These selenoproteins, as they are called, power the production of important anti-oxidants such as the master antioxidant glutathione.

-They help control free radicals in your cells and prevent your own body from damaging itself.
+In addition, they help control free radicals in your cells and prevent your own body from damaging itself.

 The bottom line?